 What we like: A quality light with an excellent beam pattern; includes a wireless remote.

 New Zealand-based Gloworm may not be a household name like NiteRider or Light & Motion, but the company has a dedicated following among hardcore riders.
-With its excellent track record, quality design, and included set of features, the Gloworm X2 Adventure 1700 is our top pick for mountain biking.
-In the box, you’ll find everything you need to get on the trail: helmet and handlebar mounts, a spare lens (to swap between spot and flood beams), and a wireless handlebar remote for controlling modes on the fly.
-Furthermore, the X2 1700 will hold up well in wet and rowdy conditions with its IP67 waterproof rating (submersible in 1 meter of water for 30 minutes).
+With its excellent track record, quality design, and included set of features, the Gloworm X2 Adventure is our top pick for mountain biking.
+In the box, you’ll find everything you need to get on the trail: helmet and handlebar mounts, a wireless handlebar remote for controlling modes on the fly, a power pack and USB-C charging cord, and a spare lens (to swap between spot and flood beams).
+Light settings can also be adjusted on the Gloworm app, where you can pre-program brightnesses and determine runtime before setting out for your ride.
+Furthermore, the X2 will hold up well in wet and rowdy conditions with its IP67 waterproof rating (submersible in 1 meter of water for 30 minutes).

-What really pushes the Gloworm X2 Adventure 1700 to the top for us, however, is the price.
-While $209 certainly isn’t inexpensive, it provides one of the best values on the market when you consider all that’s included.
-For $70 less than the popular Light & Motion Seca 2000 below, the Gloworm provides similar levels of brightness, includes a wireless remote and multiple lenses, and allows you to customize your light output and runtimes.
-It’s true that there are stronger designs available—including the 4,200-lumen NiteRider Pro below—but the Gloworm leaves little to be desired at a $341 savings.
+Our main gripe with the Gloworm is battery life.
+With a run time of just 8 hours on the lowest setting, this light is easily beaten by the 12-hour and 16.5-hour max run times of the Light & Motion Seca 2000 and NiteRider Pro 4200 below.
+However, it's the price tag that compels us to push this light to the top.
+While $269 certainly isn’t inexpensive, it provides one of the best values on the market when you consider all that’s included.
+For $81 less than the Seca 2000, the Gloworm provides similar levels of brightness, includes a wireless remote and multiple lenses, and allows you to customize your light output and runtimes.
+And while the 4,200-lumen NiteRider Pro is twice as powerful, the Gloworm leaves little to be desired at $181 savings.

 Best of the Rest